sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 In this hands-on exercise, you will learn how to define an API service layer for a multi-agent backend and learn how to configure tracing and monitoring to enable testing and debugging for agents.

 Before executing the below steps, try chatting with the agents.
-Note that  you are unable to see what what the LLM select an agent.
+Note that  you re unable to see which functions are invoked and why the LLM selects an agent.
 Now lets add some code to bring visibility to behind the scene decision making process.

 ### Log the kernel function selection